giacman/markov_chain_project/README.md

 3. Generate and display lyrics using Markov chain model.

-For more info on what are Markov chains you can look here: https://en.wikipedia.org/wiki/Markov_chain
+For more info on what Markov chains you can have a look here: https://en.wikipedia.org/wiki/Markov_chain

-For more info on Jarvis Cocker and the Pupl you can have a look
+For more info on Jarvis Cocker and the Pulp you can have a look
 here: https://en.wikipedia.org/wiki/Pulp_(band)
 and
 here: https://en.wikipedia.org/wiki/Jarvis_Cocker